-

 Physical Characteristics

-- Body usually greenish-gray in color with a bony horn or rostrum protruding from the front of its head in front of the eyes.
+- The body is usually greenish-gray in color with a bony horn or rostrum protruding from the front of its head in between the eyes.

 - Dorsal and anal fins are yellowish with thin blue lines.